sysbio-curie/ProteinTranslationModels/README.md

-# Set of kinetic models of the process of protein synthesis
+# Set of simple kinetic models of the protein synthesis process

 Matlab implementations of simple kinetic models of protein synthesis.